 Not only does the park boast lovely vistas of the city and the Wasatch Range, but it's home to numerous kid-friendly historic exhibits, activities, and treats.
 Learn about the area's prospecting and mining history, get a glimpse into early pioneer life, get a pony ride, explore a Native American village, or splash around at the Irrigation Station.
 Naturally, after all that excitement, you will have earned an old-fashioned doughnut at Brigham's Donuts.

 Soon after the Mormon pioneers arrived, they set about building a Temple—and they were so intent on doing things exactly right for this spiritually significant structure that they spent the next forty years doing it.
-The building required exceptional manpower to complete.
+The building required exceptional effort to complete.
 Giant blocks of granite stone were cut and hauled in by ox cart (and, eventually, railroad) from the Wasatch mountains' Little Cottonwood Canyon.
 The blocks were cut into such perfectly smooth shapes that they were stacked on top of each other without mortar to create the finished structure.

 Today, the temple interior remains a sacred members-only space, but the multi-block area surrounding it is well loved by tourists.
 You don't have to go inside the building to appreciate the effort it would have taken to construct it by hand 150 years ago.
 And the Mormon church has indeed spent considerable effort keeping the landscaping impeccably gorgeous year-round, with special holiday lights on every tree branch in November and December.

 If you visit Temple Square, you've just got to drop by the Lion House, which bears the curious historical fame of being home to Brigham Young and his … ahem … plentiful population of wives.
 Don't overthink the particulars.
 Just know that the building now houses a comfort-food restaurant famous for its pies, honey butter, and fresh-baked rolls.
 And you need those rolls in your life.